mendsxyz/Jota/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
-If you have any ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request on our GitHub repository.
+If you have any ideas for new features, bug fixes, or improvements, please feel free to open an issue or submit a pull request on my GitHub repository.

 ## License